ensilon/piggly/README.md

 ### Options:

-- \_\_uri\_base\_\_
+- **uri\_base**

     The base uri of the application.
 Can be "/" or "/some-path/to-your-app"

-- \_\_htaccess\_\_
+- **htaccess**

     Boolean.
 If true, the application will attempt to write an .htaccess file in $Bin/.htaccess that will map all URLs under $uri\_base to your script's entrypoint.
 Useful when running under FCGI.

     This often requires the script entrypoint to be run by user 'root' outside of the webserver environment, in order to have enough priveledges to write a file.

-- \_\_session\_name\_\_
+- **session\_name**

     The name of the session cookie that visitors will automatically receive.
 Default is 'session'

-- \_\_session\_secret\_\_
+- **session\_secret**

     This key used to sign the session id, and prevent any kind of session hijacking by brute force.
     Should be a string of random characters.
 Longer is better.
 There's a default secret, but it's not excactly a secret, since everyone with this module has it.
 Use your own whenever possible.

-- \_\_templates\_\_
+- **templates**

     This is a colon separated list of template include directories.
 Relative or absolute paths are accepted.
 Relative paths are converted to '$Bin/$path'

     Template Toolkit is the only template engine supported.

-- \_\_session\_engine\_\_
+- **session\_engine**

     This can either be the session engine's name, or a session engine object.
 If the name is given, an attempt will be made to find and create the object.

     Valid options:
-   redis: <not available currently>
+       redis: &lt;not available currently>
        etcd:  requires 'etcd\_base' uri to be specified in config
-   cookie: <not available currently>
+       cookie: &lt;not available currently>
        default: uses json files in /tmp

-## run_fcgi
+## run\_fcgi

 Enter the main loop and start responding to requests under an fcgi server, like apache with mod\_fcgid

-## run_psgi
+## run\_psgi

 Return a code-ref that's compatible with plackup or starman.
 This is typically the last thing you run in your psgi file.